chenxiaoyao6228/tiptap-excalidraw-extension/README.md

 cd examples/react-demo && yarn linkExtension
 ```

-## Support & Feedback

-If you find this project useful, a star on [GitHub](https://github.com/chenxiaoyao6228/tiptap-excalidraw-extension) would be greatly appreciated.
-Thank you!

 ## Acknowledgements

 This project wouldn't be possible without the fantastic work of the following projects:

 - [Tiptap](https://github.com/ueberdosis/tiptap)
 - [Excalidraw](https://github.com/excalidraw/excalidraw)

+And if you find this project useful, a star on [GitHub](https://github.com/chenxiaoyao6228/tiptap-excalidraw-extension) would be greatly appreciated.
+Thank you!

 ## License